 "High tea was the English term for a simple supper on a high table — a dining room table," Segan explained.

 Tea and health

-After water, tea and coffee are considered the best beverages for health, according to the Beverage Guidance Council, which was formed by a group of nutrition experts from across the United States.
+After water, tea is considered one the best beverages for health, according to the Beverage Guidance Council, which was formed by a group of nutrition experts from across the United States.
 The group ranked beverages into six levels based on calories delivered, contribution to intake of energy and essential nutrients, and evidence for positive and negative effects on health.

 Without additives, tea and coffee are calorie-free and include antioxidants, flavonoids and other biologically active substances that may be good for health.
 As many as three or four cups a day are considered a healthy portion.
 Green tea has even received attention as possibly protecting against heart disease.
 Studies have shown that some teas can also potentially reduce the risk of some cancers.

 Tea and coffee contain caffeine, and the jury is still out on how much of either women should consume when pregnant.
 The verdict is in, though, on additives such as cream and sugar.
 They can turn a healthful drink into one that is not so.

 Consumption of tea has been steadily increasing.
 (Photo: A Girl With Tea [CC BY 2.0]/Flickr)